Detail of Leroy Setziol's carved relief panel at the Salishan Lodge.

 Road Journals Blog—Driving along the Oregon coast on an assignment for Via, I spotted the entrance for Salishan Lodge in Gleneden Beach, just south of Lincoln City.
 Recalling that an art-savvy friend once told me that Salishan has a terrific collection of Pacific Northwest art, I made a quick turn.

 My friend was right.
-Here’s a sample of the treasures I found in the main lodge, a close-up of a wood panel by Leroy Setziol.
+At left is a sample of the treasures I found in the main lodge, a close-up of a wood panel by Leroy Setziol.

 When Salishan opened in 1965, it was a showcase of contemporary regional architecture and art.
 The wood-and-glass architecture still feels quintessentially Northwest, and many of the original paintings, ceramics, textiles, and wooden works by top Northwest artists are still there.
 The real showstoppers are the fantastic carved wood panels by Setziol, sometimes called the greatest wood sculptor the Northwest ever produced.